 With all of my supplies ready, I invited Big Brother to join me.
 I showed him the mini alligators and explained that they were VERY hungry.
-So hungry that they wanted to fill their bellies with as many fish as possible stat.
+So hungry that they wanted to fill their bellies with as many fish as possible.

 I showed him the first card and asked whether our first alligator would rather eat 9 fish or 90 fish.
 “Ninety!” he said and eagerly began opening the alligator’s jaw to munch the number.

-One card after the next, he quickly built his confidence and was soon identifying numbers that were greater than in a jiffy.
+One card after the next during this greater than activity he quickly built his confidence and was soon identifying numbers that were greater than.

 He was eager to munch numbers and happily started drawing the greater than symbols on all of the cards.